Injury Attorneys | Restoring LivesTM

-The FDA does not require approval before supplements can be sold.
-The FDA defines a dietary supplement as a product taken by mouth that contains a “dietary ingredient” such as vitamins, minerals, herbs, botanicals, or amino acids.
+The FDA defines a dietary supplement as a product taken by mouth that contains a dietary ingredient such as vitamins, minerals, herbs, botanicals, or amino acids, and it does not require approval before supplements can be sold.

-The three categories with the highest recall rate were sexual enhancement, bodybuilding, and weigh loss supplements.
+Supplements with the highest recall rate fall into three categories: sexual enhancement, bodybuilding, and weight loss.

 Supplement manufacturers are aware that their products do not have to earn FDA approval, but they are also aware of the severe penalties if they market their products containing certain ingredients or make an absolute assertion about what the supplement will do.

 One example is the Airborne lawsuit.
 Airborne advertised their product as a way to prevent and treat colds.
 Due to a $23.3 million class-action settlement for false advertising, Airborne now simply refers to their products as immune boosters.

 If you or a loved one have been injured as a result of a drug or supplement, you are urged to contact the Indianapolis Drug Injury Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.